AMT custom 1949 Ford

 Much later I copied the original ink drawing in CorelDraw.
 I then tried to capture my modifications in the same drawing, by cutting out 6 mm from the lower body, and around 2 mm from the top, plus moving the hood 3 mm forward.

 Next I overlaid the latter drawing over the real car's photo.
 The photo has too much perspective and is tilted a bit due the photographer's height to do this properly, but it's all I have.
 The agreement is so-so.
-I think it shows the boot should be lengthened a bit.
+I think it shows the trunk should be lengthened a bit.

 Construction